Skip to content

 omop_constructs.semantics provides runtime concept resolver setup on top of omop-semantics value sets and omop-alchemy resolver helpers.

-The current default resolver set includes:
+The default resolver set includes:

 • tnm_t_stage